 If RESET or ORG is not specified, the control stream is read until an ALTER control statement with the RESET or ORG parameter is detected or the final ALTER control statement for the phase is processed.

 ALTJCS

 Specifies an alternate SAT library file (one other than \$Y\$JCS) to be searched for jprocs.
-In System 80, the alternate library file can be located on format-label diskette as well as disk.
+The alternate library file can be located on format-label diskette as well as disk.